aicwebtech/Bible-SuperSearch-Client-dev-enyo/assets/html/readme.txt

         </div>

 6. Load the page.
 It should be working.

+(Alternately, you can point to yourdomain.com/path/to/biblesupersearch/biblesupersearch.html instead of integrating it into your website.)

 This client is built with the Enyo JavaScript framework, and the JavaScript code is minified.
 The unminified development code can be seen here: https://sourceforge.net/p/biblesuper/ui-d/ci/master/tree/